 The southwest corner of the state continues to be the cogongrass epicenter in Georgia.
-Decatur, Early, Thomas, Seminole, Grady, Mitchell, Baker, Miller and Worth counties, located in southwest Georgia, and Carroll County, located in west Georgia, complete the top 10 ranking counties by number of detections.
+Decatur, Early, Seminole, Thomas, Grady, Mitchell, Baker, Worth, and Miller Counties, located in southwest Georgia, and Carroll County, located in west Georgia, complete the top 10 ranking counties by number of detections.
 Figure 8, below, displays the total number of cogongrass acres adjacent to the total number of spots.